Is erysipelas treatable? How to treat erysipelas at home

 Methicillin; Tseporin; Ampicillin; Oxacillin.

 The antibiotic treatment method is applied within a week.
-If the period of taking antibacterial tablets has reached the 10th day, instead of antibacterial agents anti-inflammatory or allergy tablets may be prescribed.
+If the period of taking antibacterial tablets has reached the 10th day, instead of antibacterial agents Anti-inflammatory or allergy pills may be prescribed.

-If the process of inflammation after a course of treatment for erysipelas begins again, curing the disease can help hormonal pills(Prednisolone).
+If the process of inflammation begins again after a course of treatment for erysipelas, they can help cure the disease hormonal pills(Prednisolone).

-In children, anesthesia, when you need to treat erysipelas, is carried out with drugs:
+In children, pain relief when it is necessary to treat erysipelas is carried out with the following drugs:

 Acetaminophen (paracetamol); Ibuprofen.